The well was photographed that day

 In 1928 the moshav was expanded by 16 more families.
 The moshav and the settlers also did not receive any support, additional land or means of production, although these settlers (who came from Jidro) invested a lot of money in the JNF that they did not receive back.

-It is unbelievable that throughout this long period, wars, disturbances, feverish diseases, malaria and fleas, terrible poverty, lack of agricultural knowledge, lack of help and cynicism, lack of water and impossible housing, the people were partly happy.
+It is unbelievable that throughout this long period, wars, disturbances, feverish diseases, malaria and fleas, terrible poverty, lack of agricultural knowledge, lack of help and cynicism, lack of water and impossible housing,

 And the reason is: they had an ideology: Zionism and settlement in the Land of Israel.